Headless Magnolia: Building a Basic SPA Using Magnolia Templates

 If you want to learn about Magnolia’s take on headless content management but don't know where to start, you've come to the right place.
 As part of our “Headless Magnolia” series, we’ll break down relevant features that allow you to use Magnolia as a headless CMS.

-In this article, we'll create a basic Singe Page Application (SPA) that you can edit in Magnolia.
+In this article, we'll create a basic Single Page Application (SPA) that you can edit in Magnolia.
+Before installing Magnolia locally read about the benefits of SPAs and when it is recommended to use them.

 Installing Magnolia Locally